timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Acknowledging drain operations in controller-runtime {#lst:go-wrapper}

-Apart from changing the controller's business logic to first check the `drain` label, developers must ensure that the watch event filtering logic (predicates in controller-runtime) always reacts on events with the `drain` label set independent of the controller's actual predicates.
+Besides changing the controller's business logic to check the `drain` label, developers must ensure that the watch event filtering logic (predicates in controller-runtime) always reacts to events with the `drain` label set independent of the controller's actual predicates.
-In controller-runtime, the helpers from the implementation repository can be used for constructing correct predicates and a wrapping reconciler that correctly implements the drain operation as shown in [@lst:go-wrapper].
+In controller-runtime, the helpers from the implementation repository can be used for constructing correct predicates and a wrapping reconciler that correctly implements the drain operation, as shown in [@lst:go-wrapper].

 ## Example Setup {#sec:impl-setup}

-The sharding system components can be installed from manifests in the implementation repository.
+Users can install the sharding system components using manifests in the implementation repository.
 The default installation includes the `sharding-system` namespace, the `ClusterRing` `CustomResourceDefinition`, a highly-available `sharder` deployment, and a cert-manager `Certificate` for the webhook server.

 In addition to installing the system components, manifests are available for installing monitoring for the sharding setup.
-This includes a prometheus-operator `ServiceMonitor` [@prometheusoperatordocs], that configures a Prometheus instance how to scrape the sharder's metrics [@prometheusdocs].
+This includes a Prometheus operator `ServiceMonitor` [@prometheusoperatordocs], configuring a Prometheus instance to scrape the sharder's metrics [@prometheusdocs].
 The set of metrics includes various counters for the core actions taken by the sharder, e.g., the number of assignments performed by the sharder webhook.
-These can be used to monitor the sharding mechanism and ensure the sharder is functioning properly.
+These can be used to monitor the sharding mechanism and ensure the sharder is functioning correctly.

 Furthermore, the monitoring installation includes a metrics exporter based on kube-state-metrics [@kubestatemetrics].
 It exports metrics about the state of `ClusterRings` and shard `Leases`, e.g., the observed shard state and the number of available shards per `ClusterRing`.

-For easily demonstrating the sharding mechanism, an example shard implementation is available in the implementation repository as well.
+For demonstrating the sharding mechanism, an example shard implementation is also available in the implementation repository.
 It leverages the reusable shard components described in [@sec:impl-shard] for building a simple sharded controller based on controller-runtime.
 The controller reconciles `ConfigMaps` in the `default` namespace and creates a `Secret` including the configmap's name prefixed with `dummy-`.
 The created `Secrets` are controlled by the respective `ConfigMap`, i.e., they have an `ownerReference` with `controller=true` to the `ConfigMap`.

 All these components are bundled together in a comprehensive development and testing setup.
-It serves as an entrypoint for controller developers for getting started with controller sharding.
+It serves as an entry point for controller developers to get started with controller sharding.
-The setup is based on a local kind cluster [@kinddocs] for development and testing without infrastructure cost.
+The setup runs in a local kind cluster [@kinddocs] for development and testing without infrastructure cost.
 In addition to the sharding system components and the example shard, the setup automatically installs several required external components for a smooth experience.
-This includes: cert-manager [@certmanagerdocs], a monitoring setup based on kube-prometheus [@prometheusoperatordocs], a profiling setup based on parca [@parcadocs], and an ingress controller.
+It includes cert-manager [@certmanagerdocs], a monitoring setup based on kube-prometheus [@prometheusoperatordocs], a profiling setup based on parca [@parcadocs], and an ingress controller.
 [@lst:example-setup] shows how the example setup can be bootstrapped.

 ```text